Scotland’s Oldest Bridges.

 C.Dum & Gall Luce Water 219158,557352

 History:Twelfth century Cistercian Abbey nearby.
 After the Reformation, the (1590) Castle of Park was established.
-The bridge is known to have collapsed in the 1660s (Harrison); several drowned; there was no bridge for some time.
-Part of the Military Road 1760’s (firmly on Roy).
+Also, probably the bridge.
+It is known to have collapsed in the 1660s (Harrison); several drowned; there was no bridge for some time after that.
+However, part of the Military Road 1760’s (firmly on Roy).
 Reported as 'very old' in 1838 when widened(Stat.Accts) by attaching on a new wide segmental arch on the west side.

 Maps:Roy(1750)